ipfs/go-blockservice/README.md

 The interfaces here really would like to be merged with the blockstore interfaces.
 The 'dagservice' constructor currently takes a blockservice, but it would be really nice if it could just take a blockstore, and have this package implement a blockstore.

-## Contribute

-PRs are welcome!

-Small note: If editing the Readme, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License